the-web-gurus-llc/the-web-gurus-llc/README.md

-# Full-Stack Native/Hybrid mobile, Javascript ( Vue, React, Angular ), Node.js + Express API / PHP, Golang, Django, WordPress and Laravel Team
+# Full-Stack Native/Hybrid mobile, Javascript ( Vue, React, Angular ), Node.js + Express API / PHP, Solidity, Golang, Django, WordPress and Laravel Team

 You don't just need a website.
 You need a product that makes people want to stick around, whether it's a SPA or a full-featured web app.